AJoshSims/Poetry-Writer/README.md

-# Word-Counter
+# Poetry-Writer
-Parses the words of a specified text file such that the number of occurrences of a word and the likelihood of a word's occurrence, as well as the occurrences and likelihood of each word which appears directly after that word, are calculated and printed to the console.

-Usage: node data_structures.js <input_text_file>
+Prints a poem whose composing words are determined by the frequency of words in a specified text file and the frequency at which they proceed certain other words in that file.

+<p>This program is run by calling the function named main from within make_poem.js.
+See the function header for main in make_poem.js for parameter details.

+@author Joshua Sims
+@version 25 October 2016